autosit/autosit.github.io/_posts/2015-11-16-differential-corrections-for-low-cost-ins.markdown

 ---
 layout: post
-title: Accurate Positioning with CPOS
+title: Accurate positioning with CPOS
-subtitle: Differential Corrections for Low-Cost INS
+subtitle: Differential corrections for low-cost INS
 ---
 ## Background
 Conventional low-cost GPS solutions typically obtain an accuracy of 2-3 meters.
 More accurate position estimates can be obtained by differential corrections.
 The traditional method of suppling these corrections are from a user base station with real-time kinematics (RTK) corrections.
 The corrections are typically transmitted from the base station to the moving vehicle on a radio link.